 What can you do in Cozumel on your own?

 You can definitely enjoy Cozumel excursions on your own!
 You can hop from one charming beach to another, lounging and swimming in solitude.
 You can also stroll downtown San Miguel to visit the Málecon boardwalk and El Museo.
 While at the waterfront, don’t forget to go souvenir and art shopping.
 On your own, you can also enjoy sampling some Yucatan specialties and must-try Caribbean food in various Cozumel restaurants.

 What is the best month to go to Cozumel?

 The best month to go to Cozumel is in April.
 Although the dry season is about to end, the weather is at its best and the best deals are around the corner.
 Turtles are starting their nesting season, too, so it will be a great opportunity to catch this natural phenomenon.

 How many days do you need in Cozumel Mexico?

 Allot at least one week to explore the best of Cozumel Mexico.
-If you are coming through a cruise, chances are you get to spend only a day in Cozumel.
-If given the opportunity, stay awhile and roam around, do a couple of Cozumel activities from our list and try local dishes from Cozumel restaurants.
+If you are coming on a cruise, chances are you get to spend only a day in Cozumel.
+If given the opportunity, stay awhile and roam around, do a couple of Cozumel activities from our list, and try local dishes from Cozumel restaurants.